labratjazzcat/aliquam/_posts/2017-06-05-roland-sp404sx-ptn-format.md

 ### Bank Switch
 Specifies whether the bank offset efers to the top row (A/B/C/D/E) or the bottom row (F/G/H/I/J).
 ### Velocity
 Specifies the velocity or amplitude of the sample in the range 1 - 127.
-While the SP-404SX does not  record velocit nor have velocity sensitive pads the pattern function can playback samples with respect to the velocity specified here.
+While the SP-404SX does not  record velocity nor have velocity sensitive pads the pattern function can playback samples with respect to the velocity specified here.
 ### Length
 Specifies the number of _ticks_ until the sample should be turned off.